MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 The description and contents of an item (group or module) are displayed beside the list on item selection.

-All the checked modules will be installed in the platform.
+All the checked modules will be installed in the Platform.

 Modules Customization